kivikakk/comrak/README.md

 Comrak will scrub raw HTML and potentially dangerous links.
 This change was introduced in Comrak 0.4.0 in support of a safe-by-default posture, and later adopted by our contemporaries. :)

-To allow these, use the `unsafe_` option (or `--unsafe` with the command line program).
+To allow these, use the `r#unsafe` option (or `--unsafe` with the command line program).
 If doing so, we recommend the use of a sanitisation library like [`ammonia`](https://github.com/notriddle/ammonia) configured specific to your needs.

 ## Extensions